deesirouss/terraform/eighth_day/readme.md

+# Using TF cloud as backend to stroe state files and run TF operations in TF cloud
 # using cidrsubnet and making variable setup more easier to create VPC
 - here modules/vpc contains custom scratch modules for VPC with Private and Public Subnets
 > main.tf reuses the modules and create VPC using its own variables from root module directory